 “We are really trying to lead the charge on supply chain and procuring all of these necessary supplies and also getting them to the patients who need them,” Ross said.

 Camille Grippon, system director for global ministries at Bon Secours Mercy Health, said her health system is working with several partners in the United States and in Haiti to get supplies to the quake region.

 "Our primary focus is speed right now," she said.
 "We know that if we sit on these supplies too long, they're really going to be rendered useless."

 Several of the agency representatives said that the need for assistance in Haiti is great and support for their efforts is welcome.
 They urged, however, that donors send only cash or aid that has been specifically requested.

 They noted that sending supplies that haven't been requested can clog up the system for distributing needed items and create waste.
 "Obviously we don't want to do any harm," Grippon noted.

-Compton pointed out that the USAID website has a list of organizations that are responding to the Haiti disaster.
+Compton pointed out that USAID has a list of organizations that are responding to the Haiti disaster posted on its website.
 He also urged potential donors to check out the disaster resources section of CHA's website for advice on how best to assist in global emergencies.